(1900 Times Atlas of the World)

-The 1608 chapel dedicated to Agios Hrissostomos and Evanghelistria shows that the Ottomans did not impose on the inhabitants of the small Aegean islands the same restrictions they applied to the Christian communities living on the mainland concerning the size and relevance of their churches.
-The chapel, which luckily has not been covered with the usual white plaster, has some interesting details.
+The 1608 church dedicated to Agios Hrissostomos and Evanghelistria shows that the Ottomans did not impose on the inhabitants of the small Aegean islands the same restrictions about the size and appearance of their churches which they applied to the Christian communities living on the mainland.
+The church, which luckily has not been whitewashed, has some interesting details.

 The image used as background for this page shows a coat of arms (maybe of a Franciscan monastery) above the entrance of one of the gates.